NEW DATES - This workshop has been rescheduled!

 When is it?

-Is my pre-teen/teen welcome to join the intensive?
+Is my pre-teen/teen welcome to join the class?